thakareakshay1709/mle-challenge-montu/README.md

     ]
     ```

-   - [ ] **Task**: Load the dataset and preprocess the text data.
-You can use any preprocessing techniques you like (e.g. tokenization, lemmatization, etc.).
+   - [ ] **Task**: Load the dataset, preprocess the text data and get it into a shape that can be fed to the ML model.
-   - [ ] **Optional**: You can also use any other datasets you like to train your model.
-You can also use any other techniques you like to augment the text data.
-Any additional data you use should be included in the submission and the data augmentation should be part of your code.

 2. 🧠 **Model**: You will build a model that can identify PII in text data.
 You are free to frame the problem as you see fit.
 You can either start modelling from scratch or use a pre-trained model and fine-tune it on the preprocessed text data.